Phase-dependent fluctuations in intermittent resonance fluorescence: Stationary Power Spectrum

 Our Laplace transform approach allowed us to obtain a very good analytic approximation to the full spectrum, split into its various components, with their widths and amplitudes readily spotted.
-Substituting Eqs. (\ref{eq:p_tau}), (\ref{eq:p-coef}) and (\ref{eq:alphaSS}a) into Eq. (\ref{eq:SincDef}) the incoherent spectrum is
+Substituting Eq. (\ref{eq:p_tau}) into Eq. (\ref{eq:SincDef}) the incoherent spectrum is

 In Fig. \ref{fig:Sinc} we plot this spectrum with eigenvalues (\ref{eq:eigenvalues}) along the exact and 2LA spectra.
 It reproduces remarkably well the exact spectrum, with the sharp peak being slightly smaller (bigger) in the saturating (strong) case than the exact one.
-Also, making $\gamma_d=0$ (hence $q=0$), the formula is exact for the 2LA spectrum \cite{Mollow69}.
-The sharp peak, with amplitude proportional to $C_2$, Eq. (\ref{eq:C2}), is small for both weak and very strong driving.
+Also, making $\gamma_d=0$, the formula is exact for the 2LA spectrum \cite{Mollow69}.
+The intensity (integral over all frequencies) of the sharp peak is